Citrus black spot: Hosts

-Phyllosticta citricarpa infects citrus plants mostly.
+Phyllosticta citricarpa infects mostly citrus plants.
 However, this fungus is also seen to infect other plants such as golden apple, mango and guava as well.
 There are some plants that are more susceptible to the pathogen than others.
 Lemon and late maturing citrus, such as Valencia orange, are the most susceptible hosts.

 Moderately susceptible hosts are Hamlin sweet oranges, tangerine/ mandarin type fruit, and grapefruit.

 Though there are some hosts that are more susceptible to Citrus Black Spot than others, any citrus plant that is nutritionally stressed increases its chances of infection.

 Fruit symptoms and signs

+Symptoms of Citrus black spot vary widely and have different names to best describe the symptoms.

 Hard spot lesions

 Hard spots are the most common lesions.
 They are small, round, and sunken.
 The average diameter of hard spot lesions ranges from 3–10 mm (.12-.4 in).

 They have dark red to chocolate brown margins and often have pycnidia in the gray-colored centers.
 A green halo may be present around the lesion.